A Bayesian Nonparametric Method to Adjust for Unmeasured Confounding with Negative Controls: INTRODUCTION

-\citet{miao2018identifying} and \citet{cui2023semiparametric} have demonstrated that, under certain conditions, the presence of a pair of NCE and NCO guarantees nonparametric identification of the average treatment effect (ATE).
-Since then, parametric, semi-parametric, nonparametric methods, and machine learning approaches have been developed to estimate causal effects using proxies and negative controls (NCs) \citep{cui2023semiparametric, shi2020multiply, mastouri2023proximal,kompa2022deep,ghassami2022minimax}.
-More specifically, in the context of binary and categorical treatments, \citet{shi2020multiply} developed nonparametric methods that use NCs when $U$ is categorical. \citet{cui2023semiparametric} provided a general semiparametric theory for estimating ATE via a locally efficient influence function. \citet{ghassami2022minimax} framed the estimation of the nuisance functions in the influence function of \citet{cui2023semiparametric} as a minimax optimization problem and estimated this nuisance function using kernel methods without resorting to parametric models.
+Miao et al.\cite{miao2018identifying} and Cui et al.\cite{cui2023semiparametric} have demonstrated that, under certain conditions, the presence of a pair of NCE and NCO guarantees nonparametric identification of the average treatment effect (ATE) in the presence of unmeasured confounding.
+Many methods have been developed to estimate the ATE for binary and categorical treatments with NC \cite{cui2023semiparametric, shi2020multiply, ghassami2022minimax}.
+In this article, we focus on continuous treatments or exposures (such as drug dose, air pollution levels, and duration).

-Continuous treatments and exposures are common, such as drug doses, air pollution levels, and heatwave intensity and duration.
-The causal effects of these continuous exposures are naturally described by causal exposure-response functions (CERFs).
-Several machine-learning approaches have been proposed for estimating CERFs using NCs.
-These approaches include 1) two-stage kernel ridge regression \citep{singh2023kernel}, 2) two-stage regression with adaptive basis derived from neural networks \citep{xu2021deep}, 3) the maximum moment restriction method \citep{mastouri2023proximal}, 4) neural maximum moment restriction method \citep{kompa2022deep}, and 5) the minimax learning estimation method \citep{kallus2022causal}.
-Among this literature, \citet{mastouri2023proximal} and \citet{kompa2022deep} implemented some of these methods to compare their performances.
-Although all the above methods have been shown consistency theoretically, when evaluated in the context of finite samples for continuous exposures, most of them do not perform well \cite[see Figures S3 and S4 in][]{kompa2022deep}.
-Furthermore, these machine-learning algorithms rarely provide uncertainty bounds for the estimates of CERFs.
+The causal effect of continuous exposures on a given outcome is often described by the causal exposure-response function (CERF) or dose-response curve.
+Several machine learning methods have been developed in the literature to estimate the CERF nonparametrically with NC under unmeasured confounding.
+Examples include two-stage kernel ridge regression \cite{singh2023kernel}, two-stage regression with adaptive basis derived from neural networks \cite{xu2021deep}, the maximum moment restriction method \cite{mastouri2023proximal}, neural maximum moment restriction method \cite{kompa2022deep}, and the minimax learning estimation method \cite{kallus2022causal}.
+Among these, Mastouri et al. \cite{mastouri2023proximal} and Kompa et al. \cite{kompa2022deep} compared the performance of some of these techniques.
+While many of these methods have been proven to consistently estimate the CERF, most performed poorly in simulation studies with continuous treatments when evaluated on finite samples\cite[(see Supplementary Figures S3 - S6 in Kompa et al][]{kompa2022deep}).
+Moreover, these machine learning algorithms rarely provide uncertainty bounds for the CERF estimates.